-- A. an evidence-based educational criminal gang awareness program for corporation students, employees, and parents; and - B. a corporation employee development program to provide training to corporation employees in the implementation of this policy.
+- 1. an evidence-based educational, criminal gang awareness program for students, corporation employees, and parents; and - 2. a corporation employee development program to provide training to corporation employees in the implementation of this policy.

 Information about the Types of Services, Including Family Support Services, for a Student Suspected of Participating in Criminal Gang Activity